kbose28/FarmTest/README.md

 This R package conducts multiple hypothesis testing of mean effects.
 It implements a robust procedure to estimate distribution parameters and accounts for strong dependence among coordinates via an approximate factor model.
 This method is particularly suitable for high-dimensional data when there are thousands of variables but only a small number of observations available.
 Moreover, the method is tailored to cases when the underlying distribution deviates from Gaussianity, which is commonly assumed in the literature.

+The observed data is assumed to follow a factor model , where are the underlying factors, are the factors lodings, are the errrors, and is the mean effect to be tested.
+We assume the data is of dimension and the smaple size is , leading to hypothesis tests.

 Installation
 ------------